latracal/wpgrigora-docs/docs/grigora-blocks/change-links-font-size.md

 ---
-description: How to change links global font size?
+description: How to change Links Font Size?
 ---

-# How to change links global font size?
+# How to change Links Font Size?

 In **Wordpress Admin Panel** go to **Appearance > Editor** section